OADA/oada-docs/rest-specs/REST-API-Endpoints.md

   - Resource sharing
   - Resource synchronization between clouds and applications

-`/meta` documents share the id of the associated resource and have an authoritative URI of `/meta/{resourceId}`.
+`/meta` documents share the id of their associated resource and have an authoritative URI of `/meta/{resourceId}`.
 However, the `/meta` document can also be accessed via the top-level `_meta` key of a resource since all resources contain a versioned link to their meta documents..